Zequez/logseq-vault/pages/Deep Longing to Permaculture My Rented Home.md

-- Every month I'm gathering a pile of money and giving it to someone because I'm afraid I will be forcefully removed from my home or some form of coercive force will be used on me against my will.
+- Every month I'm gathering a pile of [[Money]] and giving it to someone because I'm afraid I will be forcefully removed from my home or some form of coercive force will be used on me against my will.
 - How can I possibly see this as normal?
 - Is it possible to be happy about giving a pile of money to someone else for no reason?
 	- Yes.
 My body says yes.